acLebert/acLebert/README.md

 ## Links
 - LinkedIn: https://www.linkedin.com/in/andrew-lebert/
-- Website: Under Construction (soon)
+- Website: If you have my resume - You have my portfolio site.
 - Email: drewlebert@gmail.com

 ## Certifications